The Sixth Sense: Production

+Development

-David Vogel, then-president of production of Walt Disney Studios, read Shyamalan's spec script and loved it.
+David Vogel, then-president of production of Walt Disney Studios, read M. Night Shyamalan's spec script and loved it.
 Without obtaining corporate approval, Vogel bought the rights, despite the price of $3 million and the stipulation that Shyamalan could direct the film.
 Disney dismissed Vogel from his position at the studio, and Vogel left the company shortly thereafter.
 Disney sold the production rights to Spyglass Entertainment, while retaining the distribution rights and 12.5% of the film's box office takings.

+Casting

-During the casting process for the role of Cole Sear, Shyamalan had been apprehensive about Osment's video audition, saying later he was "this really sweet cherub, kind of beautiful, blond boy".
+During the casting process for the role of Cole Sear, Shyamalan had been apprehensive about Haley Joel Osment's video audition, saying later he was "this really sweet cherub, kind of beautiful, blond boy".
 Shyamalan saw the role as darker and more brooding but felt that Osment "nailed it with the vulnerability and the need ...
 He was able to convey a need as a human being in a way that was amazing to see."

-Willis was cast in the role of Malcolm Crowe as part of a deal to compensate the studio for Willis's role in the implosion of Broadway Brawler the year before.
+Bruce Willis was cast in the role of Malcolm Crowe as part of a deal to compensate the studio for Willis's role in the implosion of Broadway Brawler the year before.